 Note 2: Boilersuit

 We have spares in a selection of sizes, but if you have one already you may like to bring it, as we don’t always have a perfect fit for everyone (particularly if you’re very large or very tall).
 A good boiler suit for caving should be made of tough fabric, you should be able to bend and stretch in it without it feeling tight, and you should be happy for it to come back mud-coloured and potentially with holes in!
 An alternative is an old waterproof jacket and trousers which you don’t mind getting trashed.
-Oversuits are specialist caving gear, good for wet caves, but very expensive- so we don’t recommend buying your own unless yo get seriously into caving!
+Oversuits are specialist caving gear, good for wet caves, but very expensive- so we don’t recommend buying your own unless you get seriously into caving!
 We have plenty to loan out.

 Note 3: Good caving clothes